benrosenberg/bots/README.md

 ## bots.benrosenberg.info

 All bots are written in discord.py.
-Message me on Discord (thief#0001) if you have any questions or comments.

 ## Bots
 - [TeXas](#TeXas)